| HOME

 on the planet to understand and use left-gaze bias specifically

+to read human facial expressions.
 The connection that dogs have with us is remarkable

 and unique.
 Like his early ancestors who scavenged food scraps